chris-martin/bricks/in/posts/2017-04-29-null-as-bottom/post.md

 ```

 This approach works, but it is a harsh way to treat the poor evaluator.
 Remember
-there's no general way to know that you've hit nonterminating recursion.
+there’s no general way to know that you’ve hit nonterminating recursion.
 So all
 we can do with `fromJust Nothing` when executing this sort of program is spin
 indefinitely trying to evaluate it.

 ## Tagged bottoms

-Once you're in a situation with nonterminating recursion, it's impossible to
+Once you’re in a situation with nonterminating recursion, it’s impossible to
-either finish evaluating or know that you'll never finish evaluating.
-It's a
+either finish evaluating or know that you’ll never finish evaluating.
+It’s a
 dreadful state, so it seems unnecessarily cruel to ever *intentionally* produce
 it for the evaluator to either puzzle out or chew on forever.
 If we *know* that
-an expression will be bottom, let's state that explicitly in our code.
+an expression will be bottom, let’s state that explicitly in our code.

 ```haskell
 fromJust =